Outcome: Very favorable

-The issue in this case is whether physicians who lose their medical staff privileges for criticizing patient care at a hospital can invoke the California Whistleblower Protection Act, Cal.
+The issue in this case was whether physicians who lose their medical staff privileges for criticizing patient care at a hospital can invoke the California Whistleblower Protection Act, Cal.
 Health and Safety Code § 1278.5 (WPA), to restore their lost privileges and obtain concomitant monetary damages.

 The AMA believes physicians should advocate for their patients’ health care.